keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 - after it grabs him smash cut to Mizuki

 #### The Tent
-- Mizuki is still in the tent with [[Chantmaster Zekka]] and the other Shamans
+- Mizuki is still in the tent with [[Chantmaster Zekka]] and the other Shamans, though a few Hobgoblins have moved inside the tent silently.
+- she offers tea - says to stick around for the ritual later

 #### Scene
 Scene description.